Updated 28.02.2025

 Data

-You can obtain social and health sector register data through us, when you need these for secondary use and the data originates from numerous different public controllers, public service providers and the Kanta Services.
+Findata provides access to social and health register data for secondary use when the data originates from multiple public data controllers, private service providers, or the Kanta Services.

 Book a time for personal consultation

 You can book a time for personal consultation with an expert from Findata.
-Appointments are available four days a week and last for 20 minutes.
+Appointments are available three days a week and last for 20 minutes.
 The meetings are held remotely via Teams.

 We offer help in the following topics: